garuggiero/Italian-Datasets-for-AV/README.md

 Here, we reformat it according to the PAN 2015 format for AV [3].
 The original dataset was a courtesy of the [Italian Institute of Computational Linguistics “Antonio Zampolli” (ILC) of Pisa](http://www.ilc.cnr.it/).

 The ForumFree dataset contains forum comments taken from the [ForumFree](https://www.forumfree.it/) platform.
-It covers two topics, Medicina Estetica (Aesthetic Medicine) and Programmi Tv (Tv-programmes).
-A third topic, Mixedtopics, is simply the union of Medicina Estetica and Programmi Tv.
+It covers two topics, *Medicina Estetica* (Aesthetic Medicine) and *Programmi Tv* (Tv-programmes).
+A third topic, *Mixedtopics*, is the union of Medicina Estetica and Programmi Tv.

 ## Diaries